-Each regular employee of the University, who has not attained age 60 at the time of employment, is required to participate in the Teacher Retirement System.
-Full-time faculty, administrators, and professional librarians are eligible for participation in the Optional Retirement Program.
-Employees whose position requires student status as a condition of employment are excluded from eligibility for retirement and other employee benefits.
+Each regular employee of the University is required to participate in the Teacher Retirement System.
+Full-time faculty, certain administrators, and professional librarians are eligible for participation in the Optional Retirement Program.
+Employees whose position requires student status as a condition of employment are excluded from eligibility for retirement.